Dim-dawg/Cipher-V2/README.md

 ### 🤖 "Cipher" AI Concierge
 - **Powered by Google Gemini 2.5 Flash**: A context-aware assistant that knows the catalog, your order history, and your preferences.
 - **Generative Images**: If a product image is missing, Cipher uses **Gemini Image Generation** to create a photorealistic visualization on the fly.
-- **Financial Vibe Check**: Integrates with "Dim Dawg" (external financial dashboard) to advise users if they can afford a purchase based on their budget forecast.

 ### 💾 Local-First Architecture
 - **In-Browser SQLite**: Uses `sql.js` (WASM) to run a real relational database entirely in the browser.